Prosperity13-tech/Web-development-website/README.md

 HTML for page structure and content
 CSS for styling, layout, colours, fonts and responsiveness.
 Javascript for the interactive behaviour and user actions
+## how to view
+You can download this repository open the index.html in a web browser
+You can view it live here on GitHub pages
+## Notes
+Submitted:19 June 2026
+created by Prosperity Chauke - student number: ST10525182 Special thanks : Built while balancing all the studies